-The match will consist of one (1) innings per side, and each innings will be limited to fifty (20) six-ball overs.
-A minimum of five (5) overs per team shall constitute a match (unless either side is dismissed in less than five (5) overs, or the side batting second wins the match in less than five (5) overs.
+The match will consist of one (1) innings per side, and each innings will be limited to fifty (50) overs, six-ball overs.
+A minimum of twenty (20) overs per team shall constitute a match (unless either side is dismissed in less than twenty (20) Overs, or the side batting second wins the match in less than twenty (20) overs.
+A team shall not be permitted to declare its innings closed.